 6. Use a filter.
 Waterfalls offer some very wide ranges of color and lighting.
 A neutral-density filter may be just the thing for adding depth of color range to your shots.
 Polarizing filters may also be helpful.

 7. Check your shutter speed.
 Some of the most dramatic shots are made with either a very slow shutter speed or a very fast shutter speed.
 Slow gives a nice, silky look.
 Fast will stop water drops in mid-air to add drama.
 Try both.

 8. Take a tripod.
 Steady is good, especially when slowing down the shutter speed.
 You want smooth and silky, not blurry.
 Also try using a delayed shutter release or remote release switch when using slow shutter speeds.

 9. Check your white balance.
 You can make use of camera presets such as cloudy or sunlight, but using a filter can change how the camera perceives the correct white balance.
 One way to overcome this problem is to shoot in RAW mode.
 Then you can set the white balance in your post processing using Photoshop or some other editing software.

 10. Use bracketing.
-Most camera have the ability to bracket exposures up to 3 stops.
+Most camera have the ability to bracket exposures up to three stops.
 This will help get all the light ranges into the shot.
-You will need to combine the bracketed exposures in post processing, or some cameras now have HDR capability built right into the camera software.
+You will need to combine the bracketed exposures in post processing; some cameras now have HDR capability built right into the camera software.